2013-2014 State Report Card Results

+The Ohio Department of Education released state report card data on Friday, September 12, for the 2013-2014 school year.
 Delaware City Schools continues to improve on overall academic performance and value added measures.
-This year’s new report card format gives district leaders a more in-depth view of how students are performing.
 According to Superintendent Paul Craft, “We are pleased with how we did on many of the measures, but we continue to work hard every day to ensure all students are successful.”

 The district grade card, with an explanation of each rated category, is now available by clicking here.

 School Report Cards